MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 A new `output` folder will be created in the current directory, containing a bed file `map2cpeak.bed`.

-Remember to priorly adjust your operational environment according to the system requirements and ensure you’ve properly understood the process to achieve optimal outcomes.
+Remember to pre-adjust your operational environment according to the system requirements and ensure you’ve properly understood the process to achieve optimal outcomes.

 ## 4. Reference